 "This is, hands down, the best way to cook bacon.
 Thanks for sharing a really helpful post on how to bake bacon the right way!"

 No standing at the stovetop flipping bacon, trying to get it flat, and getting splatter burns on your hands.
-By using a convection oven at 400°, you will get extra crispy bacon from the circulation of the air, but it will work without convection, too.
+The convection oven will circulate the air to cook faster and crispier, but a standard conventional oven may be used.

-18-20 minutes for medium-thick bacon in a 400° convection oven.
-It will vary by the thickness and type of the bacon, exact oven temperature, and your desired level of browning—cook to the crispiness you want and never by time, so always check it a few times early.
+18-20 minutes for medium-thick bacon in a 400ยฐ convection or 425ยฐ conventional oven.
+It will vary by the thickness and type of the bacon, exact oven temperature, and your desired browning levelโcook to the crispiness you want and never by time, so always check it a few times early.

 Thinner bacon will cook faster, while thick-cut bacon will take a few extra minutes to achieve perfect results.
 Some brands of bacon are cured differently, and time may vary.

 Convection is recommended for crispier bacon that will cook more evenly.
-So use it if you have it, but cooking without convection or at different temperatures will only have minor effects on your results.
+So use it if you have it, if not, use 425ยฐ.
+Baking without convection or at different temperatures will only have minor effects on your results.

 The bacon can go into a cold oven, but it adds time.